ldong/ranma/README.md

 The original repo is [army8735/ranma](https://github.com/army8735/ranma)

-I modifed it for my own use to convert AMD to CMD.
+I modifed it for my own use to convert AMD to CMD, in `cmdify.js` around line 180.

 I just changed the format of `define['Backbone']` to `var backbone = require('Backbone')`

 Instead of  `var backbone = require('./Backbone')`